‘What do I write on my resume if I’m not active in orgs, have no internship experience, and have a mediocre QPI/GPA?’

 - Gifted the residents with a kitten in order to mitigate loneliness, especially during the grieving process

-J: This is just like research papers/ thesis only you write the concrete outputs of your project, not just the paper you wrote about.
+This is just like research papers and thesis only you write the concrete outputs of your project, not just the paper you wrote about.

-B: There are many many skills that you can include and the list is literally endless.
-But in the interest of a resume highlighting your best skills, you really should just limit yourself to the top 10 skills that you have and can easily talk about based on past experiences.
+There are many many many skills that you can include and the list is literally endless.
+But in the interest of a resume highlighting your best skills, you really should just limit yourself to the top 5 skills that you have and can easily talk about based on past experiences.

-For another example of how to pick which skills to write down, I’m into HR, so I’ll include: recruiting, communicating, interviewing – all the skills which are relevant to the department I’m aiming for.
+For another example of how to pick which skills to write down, I’m into writing freelance, so I’ll include:

 Relevant Skills: Public Relations, Social Media Management, Blogging